acenturyandabit/google-context-translate/README.md

 The project is hosted open source on [a github repository](http://github.com/acenturyandabit/google-context-translate).

+A few things that need doing:
+- Get the tooltip to alert the user if no google translate tab is open

 If something's annoying you, submit an issue!
 If you can code, fix some issues!
 That's the way open source works :3